Home Search Index of men A-Z

 Edward Hunt, a Chelsea Pensioner, aged 54, born Isleworth, Middlesex, with his wife, Hannah, aged 40, born at Southall, Middlesex, and one son, Edward G., aged 14, a Scholar and born at Fulford, Yorkshire.

-Given that his wife is now being shown as Hannah, it would appear that he had been twice married (his wife was named as Mary Ellen in 1867).
+Given that his wife is now shown as Hannah, and his wife was named as Mary Ellen in 1867, it would appear that he had been twice married.

 Death & burial